 No longer will you waste money on foods you bought but didn’t use.
 There will be no more extra trips to the super market throughout the week.
 Never will you have to experience the frustration of missing ingredients when you are half way through a recipe, and you will achieve all of that while taking advantage of coupons, sales, and bulk food pricing.

 Here is one system that works well for the majority of people who try it.
-Give it a try and let us know how it works for you.
+Give it a try and let us know how it

 The day BEFORE you need to grocery shop, gather the following items: your calendar, the sale flyers for your grocery store, your family’s social schedule for the time period that you will be shopping for, a notebook, 3 colored pencils or markers and a pen.
 Doing this the day before gives you time to remember items you would have forgotten.
 Your brain will think on it all night while you sleep.
 I swear.
 It works.
 Alright, so step one: